-As part of the Smart Borders Package introduced by the EU in 2016, the Entry-Exit System (EES) is an initiative which proposes to improve general security measures for the external Schengen Area borders.
+As part of the Smart Borders Package introduced by the EU in 2016, the Entry-Exit System (EES) is an initiative that proposes to improve general security measures for the external Schengen Area borders.

 What is the EES?

-The Entry-Exit System (EES) is a measure being implemented by the EU that will register the entry, exit and any refused entries of third country citizens crossing into Europe through the external Schengen borders.
+The Entry-Exit System (EES) is a measure being implemented by the EU that will register the entry, exit and any refused entries of eligible third-country citizens crossing into Europe through the external Schengen borders.

 The EES will support other border control systems in managing the influx of and recording data about travelers to and from the EU Schengen countries.
 It will apply to all those citizens from non-EU countries who visit for a short stay period.
 The short stay is defined as 90 days within any 180-day period.